lorcan2440/Simple-Truss-Calculator/README.md

 # Simple Truss Calculator

 Calculator with display for finding internal/reaction forces, stresses and strains of a pin-jointed, straight-membered, plane truss.
-Intended for personal use only but documented as a module.
+100% Python; intended for personal use only but documented as a module.
 Soon I hope to make it more user-friendly and interactive.

 Assumes linear elasticity: I will *not* be implementing plastic behaviour or FEA to keep it *simple*.